dansand/ResChapter/content/numpy.md

 slice
 Method

-#### Computer science terms

-Path
-MyBinder

 ## A data science example

 Our example looks at a real (data) science problem.
 In fact, we are going to to endeavour to _falsify_ a hypothesis.
 We'll try to show that there _are_ predictable patterns in day-to-day stockmarket data, a discovery which would contradict the _efficient market hypothesis_.
+There are a number of statistical analyses and tests that could help with this problem - (for instance we could look at the the autocorrelation of the sign of the signal derivative).

 Specifically, __we're going to look at whether today's market value _change_ follows yesterday's _change_, at a rate greater than expected if price changes were random__.

 _Remember, this is one example out of a plethora of problems that we could have chosen.
 Don't be lured into thinking that Python is a financial / economics tool.
 The data analysis here is totally general, and very similar problems will appear in multiple disciplines._